 I starred in Turtle Canyon Comedy’s short Rob & Beth, and regularly worked on Hunka Wunda, written by David Bussell, Matthew Stott and Madeleine Brettingham and featuring comedy circuit familiar faces Mark Davison, Kat Bond, Jayde Adams (before she was super famous), Holly Burn, and Ali Brice.
 I also worked on Comedy Central’s Bad Snappers and Waiting (with Ryan Sampson).

 I play lead William in dark comedy indie feature Criminal Audition, which came out on Amazon Prime, Sky Store etc in October 2020.
 Watch the trailer here.
 I’ve had some nice reviews from its FrightFest premiere and press screenings:

 “Keeble’s comedy background is clear, and yet his weaselly mannerisms make him both unlikable yet sympathetic, as he gradually loses control of the situation.” – The Hollywood News

 I’ve also previously provided the voice of DJ Dave in Finding Fatimah, and shot a small role in the Michael Caine film King of Thieves, but they cut my scene.
 I’ve played other dramatic roles in indie features like Eva’s Diamond, The Addicted and M.O.N.E.Y starring Wil Johnson.

 I occasionally get recognised, shouted at in pubs or on the street, and trolled on Twitter from having starred in the Topcashback adverts since 2015.
-First I was sitting on a hippo, and as of 2017, I’m doing a lot of walking.
+First I was sitting on a hippo, and as of 2017, I was doing a lot of walking.
 Sadly as of December 2020, I won’t be doing them any more as the last one had been on for 3 years and we couldn’t film a new one due to Covid, so I’ll be replaced with an animated ad.

 I also did comic adverts for McDonald’s and a recurring ident on the BBC (the one with the panda) where I worked with director Victoria Pile for the first time.
 I’ve also recently shot some for Moo, Ricardo and Centraal Beheer.